kevinlin1/kevinlin1.github.io/research.md

 ## 2019

 - [A Berkeley View of Teaching CS at Scale]({% link _posts/2019-05-28-A-Berkeley-View-of-Teaching-CS-at-Scale.md %})
-- 2019 Report on the UC Berkeley Undergraduate CS Education Experience
+- How a Defensive Climate Develops in the Undergraduate CS Classroom

 ### UC Berkeley [Teaching Effectiveness Award](https://gsi.berkeley.edu/programs-services/award-programs/teaching-effectiveness/)